 Because they’re often used in a similar context, confusion about the differences between mindfulness and meditation is understandable.
 There are many ways to define, describe, and practice both, and their practical applications are incredibly intertwined.
 Mindfulness and meditation embody similarities and can overlap, but they are not the same.
 Let’s take a closer look.

 Meditation typically refers to formal, seated meditation practice.
 There are many types of meditation — those that focus on opening your heart, expanding your awareness, calming your mind, experiencing inner peace, and the list goes on.
 Here are some examples:

 - Loving-kindness meditation

 - Guided meditation

-Meditation is an intentional practice, where you focus inward to increase calmness, concentration, and emotional balance.
-Seated meditation usually begins with deep breathing in a comfortable position, bringing all your awareness to your breath—inhales and exhales—consciously guiding the mind toward an anchor, or a single point of focus.
-In meditation, you typically spend a focused chunk of time—anywhere from a minute to an hour or more—in which you are tuned inward.
+Meditation is an intentional practice, where you use focus to increase calmness, concentration, awareness, and emotional balance.
+Seated meditation usually begins with deep breathing in a comfortable position, bringing all your awareness to your breath and consciously guiding the mind toward an anchor, or a single point of focus.
+In meditation, you typically spend a focused amount of time—anywhere from a minute to an hour or more—tuned inward.

 Simple Mantra Meditation: So Hum

 Try this seated meditation with whatever time you have available.